Sumaiya1999/JSON-Based-Inventory-Management-System/README.md

 # Json-Based-Inventory-Management-System
 This repository is all about the Json based IMS of AI/ML internship.

+## About the Repository
+This repository is having all the codes used in Json based "Inventory Management System" (Assignment).

 ## Files
 Record,json,
 Adding New products,